hirahamed/assembla_validation_gui/README.md

 This takes gc code as an input (it should be integer value), and if errors are found, it will write in json file and show the error message as popup.

+The validation code includes the following validations for assembla inputs:

+Below is the list of validations it entertains:

+* Attachments names against each activity.

+* Http version field.

+* Personal vs Corporate.

+* Http host (pattern matching).

+* Http uri path (pattern matching).

+* Login-LoginFail depth verification.

+* Response field only be filled for login and login-fail.

+* Response should not be filled for another activity.

+* Multiple Request methods, then all fields will be of same size.

+* Request method should not be empty.

+* If request method is NA or REMAINING then all fields should be empty.

+* If request method is filled then atleast host should be filled.

+* Attachments counts should be same as the activities performed.